aquarhead/blog/_posts/2017-10-04-async_stream.md

 - I changed `Enum.map` to `Task.async_stream`: a [Stream](https://hexdocs.pm/elixir/Stream.html) is just a lazy enumerable (imagine an integer list from 1 to infinity), it only generates/evaluates/executes when and however much you ask it to, (so you ask 2 from the infinite list, it gives you `[1, 2]`, ask 2 more it gives you `[3, 4]` etc..).
 Now, instead of being mapped to each solar system's actual security status, the list becomes a list of *to-be-executed tasks* (`get_system`).
 Then, when I further apply any non-lazy functions, it actually starts executing.
 - I then add `Enum.map(fn {:ok, v} -> v end)` to unwrap the result of those to-be-executed tasks, as the documentation says [^3]
-  > "When streamed, each task will emit {:ok, value} upon successful.."
+  > When streamed, each task will emit {:ok, value} upon successful..

 And that's it, that's *ALL* the change I need to convert a sequentially, eagerly executed series of [Enumerable](https://hexdocs.pm/elixir/Enumerable.html) operations to a concurrent one.